ChinyereRuth/my-GEO712-repository/README.md

 # Description of carbon loss project

-The goal of this project is to estimate Carbon loss from disturbance using remotely sensed data from peatlands and forests.Peatlands (*Sphagnum*) are **wetlands** [^1] containing partly decomposed plant materials (Wieder, et al., 2008), while forests are defined as areas with canopy cover \< 10% and tree heights \< 3 m.
+The goal of this project is to estimate Carbon loss from disturbance using remotely sensed data from Canada’s boreal peatlands and forests (Figure 1).Peatlands (*Sphagnum*) are **wetlands** [^1] containing partly decomposed plant materials (Wieder, et al., 2008), while forests are defined as areas with canopy cover \< 10% and tree heights \< 3 m.
 Both peatlands and trees serve as significant reservoirs of carbon stocks in boreal forests, with a substantial portion of this zone located in Canada.
 However, these ecosystems are releasing accumulated biomass from both trees and below ground, primarily due to climate-induced changes in wildfires.
 This human-induced climate change is causing fuels in forests and peatlands to dry out, rendering this ecosystem more susceptible to wildfires.
 These fires release carbon dioxide and other harmful gases into the atmosphere, impacting both health and plant biomass stocks.

 Understanding and accurately predicting the areas vulnerable to burning is crucial for effective wildfire prevention measures (Parks, 2014).